trellisconnect/savvy-sdk-docs/README.md

 # Savvy Widget

-Savvy allows your users to quickly and easily find savings on their existing insurance.
+Savvy allows users to quickly and easily find savings on their existing insurance.

-Savvy makes the entire user experience available via the easily-embedded "Savvy Widget" so that users can find these savings without even leaving your website or app.
+Your website or mobile app can easily embed the "Savvy Widget" so that users can find these savings without ever navigating off your property.

 ## Basic Usage